 Did I mention Arthur Putnam’s unique San Diego connection?
 His very first commission was from newspaper magnate E. W. Scripps, which he received at the Scripps Ranch located in Miramar.
 In addition, two of Putnam’s monumental works stand today near the spot where San Diego was founded–the very place where European civilization took root in California.

-(I’ve included my own photos of the two splendid sculptures that now grace San Diego’s Presidio Hill.
-I wrote a blog several years ago that concerned a fun walk past these sculptures.)
+(I’ve included my own photos of the two large bronze sculptures that stand on San Diego’s Presidio Hill.
+I wrote a blog several years ago that concerned an interesting walk past these sculptures.)

 Ferocious Bronze, curated by Dr. James Grebl, showcases 28 of Putnam’s amazing animal pieces.
 They were selected from the over 100 pieces that the San Diego Museum of Art has in their collection.
 This special exhibit was inspired by another Balboa Park institution: the world famous San Diego Zoo!
 They are now celebrating their centennial year!